For this tutorial, you will need an image or portrait to work with.

 3 - Lock this Layer by clicking to the left of its thumbnail and bringing out the small Padlock icon.
 Then, “Create New Layer” by clicking on the button at the bottom of the “Layers Panel”.

-4 - Select the “Pen Tool” §, choose a bright contrasting color for the “Stroke” and no “Fill”.
-Start creating outlines of the different parts of your image (in our case the eye, hair, etc.).
-We also created an “eyebrow” shape since the image doesn’t have it.
+4 - Select the “Pen Tool” (P), choose a contrasting color for the “Stroke” and no “Fill”.
+Start creating outlines of the different parts of your image.
+Leave some overlapping space where two different Paths meet so you won’t end up with white empty portions.